 - Using the FPCA provides our Service members, their families and overseas citizens with an option to receive balloting materials electronically.

 - Using the FPCA early grants voters the ability to use the Federal Write-In Absentee Ballot (FWAB) as a backup ballot, if needed.

 Here are some important resources for voters –

 - Use our online assistant to complete your FPCA.

 - Use our online assistant to complete your FWAB.

 - State Voting Guidelines and Election Dates and Deadlines, click on your state.

 - U.S. Department of State COVID-19 Country Guidance.

-* California and Wisconsin – To register to vote, voter must mail or fax the FPCA.
+* California – To register to vote, voter must mail or fax the FPCA.
 If already registered, voter can request a ballot by email, mail, or fax.

-* Idaho, Florida, Maryland, South Dakota, and Wyoming – To register to vote, voter must mail the FPCA.
+* Idaho, Florida, Maryland, South Dakota, and Wisconsin – To register to vote, voter must mail the FPCA.
 If already registered to vote, voter can request a ballot by email, mail, or fax.